How Can I Help

 Along with programing, Meg also provides individual teaching consultations on a wide range of topics for faculty, postdocs, and graduate students at Washington University who are in humanities, arts, and social sciences disciplines.
 Consultation topics routinely include guiding participants through the Professional Development in Teaching program, providing feedback on classroom teaching observations, as well as helping graduate students and postdocs construct teaching philosophy statements and teaching portfolios.
 Meg also often works with instructors on designing course materials, promoting student engagement, and using educational technology effectively.

 Prior to her time at WashU, Meg worked at Illinois State University’s Center for Teaching, Learning, and Technology where she collaborated with the programing team in developing and facilitating research-based pedagogy workshops for graduate students and faculty.
 She was also part of the Learning Resource Center staff at Lincoln College-Normal, where she provided students with writing assistance and academic encouragement.
-In addition, Meg brings ten years of college-level teaching experience in various areas of English Studies to her role at the Center for Teaching and Learning.
+In addition, Meg brings more than ten years of college-level teaching experience in various areas of English Studies to her role at the Center for Teaching and Learning.
+Meg became Senior Assistant Director of Educational Development in April of 2021.

 Meg earned her PhD in English Studies and a Graduate Certificate in Women and Gender Studies from Illinois State University in May 2017.
 Her disciplinary research is in late 10th and early 11th century Anglo-Saxon life writing and gender studies.
 Meg has taught a range of university-level courses at all levels across a number of different colleges and universities (Illinois State University, Lincoln-College Lincoln, Lincoln-College Normal, Heartland Community College, and Webster University).
 She’s taught courses focused on British literature, medieval literature, the history of the English language, gender studies in the humanities, business writing, ESL, structural grammar, and introductory composition.
 Currently, she teaches ENGL 4190: The Story of English and ENGL 2600: Introduction to Linguistics at Webster University in St. Louis.